-The strategic responsibilities include the approval of policies and strategies for the implementation of PPPs and take into consideration the alignment of the PPP policy with the other broad economic strategies of the Government while the operational responsibilities are tied to the day-to-day administration of the programme implementation including management of all elements of the transactions and providing advisory support to the teams charged with strategic oversight of the programme.
+Strategic responsibilities include the approval of policies and strategies for the implementation of PPPs.
+They consider the PPP Policy's alignment with the Government's other broad economic strategies, while the operational responsibilities pertain to the day-to-day administration of the programme implementation.
+This administration includes management of all elements of the transactions and providing advisory support to the teams charged with strategic oversight of the programme.